slyval/guidelines/SAP Commerce/restful notes.md

 Paging should be used to limit the package size of the collection returned so as to provide performant implementations.
 The format should be ?page=\<page number> & size=\<page size>

 ##### Versioning
-In order to accomodate future changes without breaking existing clients, it is important to consider versioning where external
+In order to accomodate future changes without breaking existing clients, it is important to consider versioning where external clients are expected.
+To specify a version, a versioning id must prefix the api endpoints .eg v1/orders/1

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTc5NjM3NDE3LC00OTIyMzcwOSwtOTY3OT
+eyJoaXN0b3J5IjpbMTE4MjU3MjI3MywtNDkyMjM3MDksLTk2Nz
-MwNDU5LC0xMTE0MzE3MTcxLDE0MjE4MjE0NTksMTcwNDcyMjA3
+kzMDQ1OSwtMTExNDMxNzE3MSwxNDIxODIxNDU5LDE3MDQ3MjIw
-NywxNjcwNTE2Mjg1LC0xMjc5NDk3MjA5LC02MTkzOTYyMSwyMT
+NzcsMTY3MDUxNjI4NSwtMTI3OTQ5NzIwOSwtNjE5Mzk2MjEsMj
-QxNTYxMzU4XX0=
+E0MTU2MTM1OF19
 -->